Buckler with concentric iron fittings

 sketchfab

-Date: 15-16th century?
-Found: Norway Total diameter: 39.4 cm Total thickness: 0.92 cm Collection: Medieval, National Museum of Denmark This model is that of a small, center-gripped shields called a buckler.
-The two bucklers in the collection of the National Museum of Denmark stem from Norway and were given as gifts in 1813 by Skule Thorlacius.
-The body of this buckler is composed of a single piece of wood and reinforced with a boss, rim and various fittings of iron.
-The buckler was originally equipped with two eyelets fastened to the central handle which would have secured a carrying strap or loop.
-The iron rim displays both heavy and light trauma from sharp-edged weaponry.
-An incised mark (resembling St. Julian’s mark) can be observed between the two iron rings on the back, this possibly being the shield-maker’s mark.
-Extended description: http://combatarchaeology.org/arms-and-armour-in-3d-2-bucklers/
+Date: 15th-16th century Found in Norway Total diameter: 39.4 cm Total thickness: 0.92 cm Collection: Medieval, National Museum of Denmark This model is a small center-gripped shield known as a buckler.
+Two bucklers from Norway are part of the collection at the National Museum of Denmark, given as gifts in 1813 by Skule Thorlacius.
+The body of this buckler consists of one piece of wood reinforced with an iron boss, rim, and various fittings.
+Originally equipped with two eyelets attached to the central handle, they secured a carrying strap or loop.
+Heavy and light trauma from sharp-edged weaponry is visible on the iron rim.
+A mark resembling St. Julian's mark is incised between the two iron rings on the back, possibly indicating the shield-maker's mark.
+Extended description: http://combatarchaeology.org/arms-and-armour-in-3d-2-bucklers

 With this file you will be able to print Buckler with concentric iron fittings with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Buckler with concentric iron fittings.